 What did King Abijah do?

-During the rule of King Rehoboam, Israel split into two realms, the northern realm of Israel and the realm of Judah.
-When King Rehoboam, the main lord of Judah, kicked the bucket, his child Abijah additionally called Abijam was made a ruler in his place.
+During the rule of King Rehoboam, Israel split into two realms.
+The northern realm of Israel and the kingdom of Judah.
+When King Rehoboam, the paramount lord of Judah, kicked the bucket, his child Abijah, also called Abijam, was made a ruler.
 Lord Abijah reigned for three years in Jerusalem.
 His mom’s name was Maacah, likewise called Michaiah.

-In the Bible, King Abijah saw lord Jeroboam as one who has defied the place of David and had figured out how to part Israel into two realms and had effectively usurped ten clans and made himself ruler over them.
-In a bid to serve him with equity, he did battle aiming to recover the ten clans that were under the administration of King Jeroboam.
-Ruler Jeroboam assembled a multitude of 400,000 courageous men of battle to confront King Jeroboam and King Jeroboam additionally mustard a multitude of 800,000 brave men to confront lord Abijah.
+In the Bible, King Abijah saw lord Jeroboam as one who had defied the place of David and figured out how to part Israel into two realms.
+He effectively usurped ten clans and made himself ruler over them.
+To serve him with equity, he fought, aiming to recover the ten clans under King Jeroboam’s administration.
+Ruler Jeroboam assembled many 400,000 courageous men of war to confront King Jeroboam, and King Jeroboam mustard a group of 800,000 brave men to confront lord Abijah.

 Furthermore, Abijah stood up upon mount Zemaraim, which is in mount Ephraim, and talked noisily to King Jeroboam.
-In his discourse, he denounced King Jeroboam and his realm for defying the place of David, for their excessive sins of adoring the brilliant calves, and for dismissing the ministers of God and the Levites, and he additionally admitted his confidence in the Lord.
+In his discourse, he denounced King Jeroboam and his realm for defying the place of David, for their excessive sins of adoring the brilliant calves, and for dismissing the ministers of God and the Levites.
+He additionally admitted his confidence in the Lord.